rhodyrstats/data_to_figures/data_to_figures.md

 Now that was easy!

-Well, I am being sarcastic, because getting the data ready is really about 90% of the effort and those few lines of code can often take quite a bit of effort to get right.
-But this workshop is about plotting, so can't spend too much time on this.
+Well, I am being sarcastic, because getting the data ready is really about 90% of the effort and those few lines of code, figuring out the best data structure, etc. can take quite a bit of effort to get right.
+But this workshop is about plotting, so we can't spend too much time on this.

 Now, let's start building out our plot.
 First, the bar chart and error bars.